slavkoss/fwphp/fwphp/glomodul/z_examples/MVC_FW/blog/blog1/README.md

 # Simple PHP MVC Blog System
+Tech info :
+- you need PHP 5.5 or higher to execute the script
+- create DB name/user and exucute "db.sql" first
+- To change the MySQL connection information, edit /Engine/Config.php
+- Admin login (email/password) is: test@test.com / pwd123
+- Navigation Tip.
+On the website, there is no logo or "Homepage" link.
+To come back to the homepage, please click on the "Simple Blog" link located in the bottom page

 ## Description

+This *PHP Blog System*
+1. has an MVC pattern,
+2. uses Traits (PHP 5.4),
+3. Namespace (PHP 5.3),
+4. Singleton pattern,
-This *PHP Blog System* has an MVC pattern, uses Traits (PHP 5.4), Namespace (PHP 5.3), Singleton pattern, PDO (PHP 5.1) and the new PHP Password Hashing feature (PHP 5.5).
+5. PDO (PHP 5.1)
+6. and the new PHP Password Hashing feature (PHP 5.5).

 The project was a *PHP Challenge Project* I have done.

 ## Why this MVC Blog System can be very Useful for You?

-If you need to code a simple website under a Professional and very nice/clean code (as I really enjoy doing), this script will be very useful in order to *start on good basis* and *save time and money*.
+If you need to code a SIMPLE WEBSITE under a PROFESSIONAL AND VERY NICE/CLEAN CODE (as I really enjoy doing), this script will be very useful in order to *start on good basis* and *save time and money*.

-However, if you need to build a blog system, again this project can be used as a *framework* to start your project easily under a *good development pattern* and *good development practice* and organization.
+However, if you need to BUILD A BLOG SYSTEM, again this project can be used as a *FRAMEWORK* TO START your project easily under a *GOOD DEVELOPMENT PATTERN* and *GOOD DEVELOPMENT PRACTICE* AND ORGANIZATION.

 ## Requirements that were Requested for the Project